syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

     * Red – left ankle
     * Black – right ankle
     * Unattached – right arm
+4. Place foam EL507 electrodes on the index and middle fingers of the participant's non-mouse hand.
-4. Show them the laptop on which they'll be answering surveys.
+5. Show them the laptop on which they'll be answering surveys.
     a.
 Explain they will need to keep their arms still once study begins, when not using the laptop.
 Ensure that they can use the mouse comfortably and without excess movement of their other arm.
     b.
 Ask them to answer the initial survey questions while leaving their non-mouse hand on the armrest (for practice).
     c.
 Instruct them to close the laptop and ring the bell when they have completed the survey 	questions.
-5. Leave the room while participant completes these first questions.
+6. Leave the room while participant completes these first questions.
-6. While out of the room, add the PPGED-R module according to the instructions in the BIOPAC Manual and complete the initial calibrations.
+7. While out of the room, add the PPGED-R module according to the instructions in the BIOPAC Manual and complete the initial calibrations.
-7. After the bell is rung, turn off the lights in the Data Cave, and re-enter the Participant Room.
+8. After the bell is rung, turn off the lights in the Data Cave, and re-enter the Participant Room.
-8. Attach the white ECG lead to the electrode on the participant's right forearm.
+9. Attach the white ECG lead to the electrode on the participant's right forearm.
-9. Attach the BioNomadix unit as described in the BIOPAC Manual.
+10. Attach the BioNomadix unit as described in the BIOPAC Manual.
     a.
 Attach the BioNomadix unit to the wrist **opposite** the participant's mouse hand.
     b.
-EL507 electrodes are to connect the BioNomadix unit's leads to the tips of the index and middle fingers:
+Attach the EL507 electrodes on the participant's hand to the BioNomadix unit's leads:
         * Black – index
         * Red – middle
-10. Give the participant a brief overview of what they will be asked to do:
+11. Give the participant a brief overview of what they will be asked to do:
     a.
 Inform them that videos and instructions will be presented on the monitor.
     b.
 Make sure they understand that there will be blank screens in between these presentations.
     c.
 Explain the lights will be shut off.
     d.
 Instruct them to sit back, relax, and limit their motion as much as possible **including while nothing is on screen**.
     e.
 Instruct them to ring the bell if they have questions.
-11. Hand the participants the headphones, and instruct them to put them on.
+12. Hand the participants the headphones, and instruct them to put them on.
-12. Remind the participant that they can stop their participation at any time.
+13. Remind the participant that they can stop their participation at any time.
-13. Turn off the light and leave the room.
+14. Turn off the light and leave the room.

 #### Collecting Data: